needle-mirror/com.unity.polyspatial.visionos/Documentation~/PolySpatialXRProjectValidation.md

 ### Hierarchy Issue icons (1)

-When a component fails to pass one or more PolySpatial XR Scene Validation rules, the associated Game Object will have a yellow warning icon in the Hierarchy view and its root Game Object will have a greyed out warning icon.
-You can click in the greyed out warning icon to select the first child game object with an issue.
+When a component fails to pass one or more PolySpatial XR Scene Validation rules, the associated GameObject will have a yellow warning icon in the Hierarchy view and its root GameObject will have a greyed out warning icon.
+You can click in the grayed out warning icon to select the first child GameObject with an issue.

 ### Inspector issues header (2)

-The Scene Validation system will automatically display an issue header in the Inspector of Game Objects that fail any validation rule.
+The Scene Validation system will automatically display an issue header in the Inspector of GameObjects that fail any validation rule.

-The issues header has buttons to navigate between Game Objects with issues or lets you open the Project Validation window to see all issues in your project and opened scenes.
+The issues header has buttons to navigate between GameObjects with issues or lets you open the Project Validation window to see all issues in your project and opened scenes.

-The **Fix this Object** button automatically fixes all validation issues in the currently selected Game Object.
-The **Inspect Modes** dropdown will inspect the Component issues in all the Game Objects against different modes: **All Modes**, **VR**, **Shared AR**, **Exclusive AR**.
+The **Fix this Object** button automatically fixes all validation issues in the currently selected GameObject.
+The **Hide/Show Alerts** button will hide or show the Component issues in all the GameObjects.

 ### Per Component Inspector issue (3)